 Deciding when to display your banners

 The best time to display your pro-life banners is during rush hour, when traffic is at its slowest and heaviest.
-For National Pro-Life Bridges Day, each local team will decide whether to set up during morning rush hour (6:00-9:00 a.m.) or afternoon rush hour (3:00-6:00 p.m.).
+You’ll need to decide whether to set up during morning rush hour (6:00-9:00 a.m.) or afternoon rush hour (3:00-6:00 p.m.).

-Some teams may decide to do both the morning and afternoon rush hours.
+You may also decide to do both the morning and afternoon rush hours.
 But this should only be attempted if volunteers are certain to be plentiful; otherwise, focus on one or the other.

 We recommend that you hold your banners for at least 2 hours during the period you’ve chosen, but you are welcome to go longer.
 But be sure not to exhaust your volunteers.

 Your local team can also decide whether to vary these times to fit local conditions.
 For example, in some metropolitan areas, Friday traffic is heavy from the early afternoon through the late evening; any 2 hours within that time frame would be suitable.